 Seeing a renovated Queenslander stand proud in the street is a sight many people love and strive to have for themselves.
+We have so many of the beautiful homes in Manly and surrounding bayside suburbs.
 But is it best to buy a renovated Queenslander or buy an old Queenslander and oversee the renovations yourself?

 What to consider when looking to buy old Queenslanders with renovations

 There’s no doubt about it, a Queenslander looks stunning when renovated.
 But beauty doesn’t mean they’re not hiding potential headaches and inconsistencies.
 As experts in Brisbane building and pest inspections, we’ve seen plenty.
 Here are some tips to help you make your decision.

 It’s a known fact that when you buy an old Queenslander, you’re committing yourself to lots of regular maintenance.
 Depending on what was renovated, be prepared to factor in painting, roof and guttering, wiring, plumbing and more into your budget.

 When you look into buying a Queenslander house, it’s easy to get swept up in its beauty, all the while missing the ugly bits.
 These hidden defects can include cracked stumps, rotten stumps and stumps that have been overcome by concrete cancer.
 Defects are a red light that indicates a professional is needed.

 Queenslander homes give termites easy access to their favourite food – timber.
 Ensure the renovation doesn’t cover up any damaged areas or that there’s nothing that can attract termites.